omznc/futures-leaders-summit-web/README.md

 Be sure to read up on Next.js 13's routing system to understand how to use the `app` directory: https://beta.nextjs.org/docs/getting-started#features-overview

+#### SEO

+Each page folder contains a `head.tsx` file that contains the SEO information for that page.

+That is the only place where SEO information should be stored, unless it is global information that applies to all pages.

+Repetitive information should be stored in the `src/helpers/seo.ts` (`@helpers/seo`) file.

 ### Interfaces

 Interfaces are stored in the `src/interfaces` (`@interfaces`) directory.
 The naming convention is `I` followed